 The idea behind a tankless water heater is very simple.
 Tankless water heaters use high powered burners to rapidly heat water.
 A heat exchanger delivers the hot water directly to facility fixtures without using a storing tank.
 Tankless heaters are also called “on-demand” water heaters, because the appliance does not maintain a continuous hot water supply, but instead heats water as it is needed and does so very quickly.
 Tankless heaters can be electric, propane, or gas.

 - Life Span.
-Tankless water heaters are known for having a longer life span than their counter partners.
-One of the reasons for the life extension is that there is no standing water in a tank, this also means that there will be less lime scale build up and corrosion.
+Tankless water heaters also have a reputation for having a longer life span than their counter partners.
+One of the reasons for the life extension is that there is no standing water in a tank, this also means that there will be less limescale build-up and corrosion.

 - Replaceable Parts.
 Tankless water heaters are designed to have nearly every part replaced.
 For example, if a tank heater ends up with a leak, potentially the entire unit will need to be replaced.
-With an on demand water heater, the parts will be replaced instead of the entire unit.
-An on demand water heater can last 20 years, sometimes longer.
-Unlike traditional tank water heaters that hold a limited amount of water, on demand water heaters are ideal for filling large tubs and other large areas with hot water, because of the continuous rapid heating.
+With an on-demand water heater, you’ll only need to replace the parts instead of the entire unit.
+An on-demand water heater can last 20 years, sometimes longer.
+Unlike traditional tank water heaters that hold a limited amount of water, on-demand water heaters are ideal for filling large tubs and other large areas with hot water, because of the continuous rapid heating.

-Tankless water heaters do have disadvantages.
-One of the obvious is the upfront cost.
-On demand water heaters cost at least three times more to install, although we do offer seasonal specials and financing options to help offset the cost.
+Tankless water heaters do have disadvantages, like the upfront cost.
+On-demand water heaters cost at least three times more to install, although we do offer seasonal specials and financing options to help offset the cost.

 - Cost.
 The upfront cost is one of the most noticeable.
 It is important to keep in mind that the smaller units may not have a large enough capacity to serve an entire household, but larger ones do.